Eloyvj/evjPrjAppiumRubyIosAndroid/README.md

-#  Project Appium-Ruby for functional automation tests Android and IOS
+#  Project Appium-Ruby for functional automation tests in Android and iOS
-xxxx
+Small project for show a automation test structure using Appium+Cucumber+Ruby (Android/iOS)

 ### Install Xcode